Amos-Chen98/neo-planner/README.md

 In one terminal:

 ```
-rosrun planner manager_node.py
+rosrun planner expert_planner_node.py
 ```

-The above command will take the drone off and run the FSM.

 In another terminal:

 ```
-rosrun planner traj_planner_node.py
+rosrun planner manager_node.py
 ```

+The above command will take the drone off and run the FSM.

 Step 3: Set goal point with `2D Nav Goal` in RViz, and you will see the drone perform trajectory planning and tracking.